Bachelor of Science in Biology: Option III: Marine Science

 Spend a semester on the coast and dive into cutting-edge research with this comprehensive spring program for UT undergraduates.
 Semester by the Sea combines coursework and research at our field station in Port Aransas.

 The Spring Semester by the Sea program offers four 3-credit hour organized courses plus a 3-credit field research course for an independent field- or lab-based research project.
+All courses are taken while in residence at UTMSI.
 Courses count towards degree requirements for EVS, EEB, & MS.

 - MNS 352 Marine Geoecology